Darth-Apple/Simple-MyBB-Reputation-Bars/readme.md

  - Enable/Disable on Postbit
  - Enable/Disable on Profile

-And inside 'AdminCP -> Users & Groups' there is a submenu named "Advanced Reputation Bars" where you can create and set up your reputation bars and the rep required*.
+And inside 'AdminCP -> Users & Groups' there is a submenu named "Advanced Reputation Bars" where you can create and set up your reputation bars and the reputation required*.

 *The setup for your reputation bars should follow a simple logic, the conditions are displayed here: